 Effects of Crankshaft Pulley Wobbling

-The crankshaft is made of heavy-duty cast iron or solid steel.
-That’s why it’s strong enough to withstand the stress of placing the crankshaft pulley.
+The crankshaft is made of heavy-duty cast iron or solid steel, so it’s strong enough to withstand the stress of placing the crankshaft pulley.
 Furthermore, the tension increases from driving all the components off the single pulley.

 If the crankshaft pulley starts to wobble, it will eventually throw off the belt.
 Not only that, but other components that depend on the pulley’s drive power will ultimately fail.